woesss/JL-Mod/README.md

  **micro3d.v3.texture.filter: true**
  Without this parameter, the quality of the textures is as close as possible to the original and looks more vintage (square-step))).

+ In some games (seen in "Medal of Honor") 3D-scene can not be displayed because of the 2D-background overlap.
+ Try adding the line to the "System Properties" field:
+ **micro3d.v3.render.no-mix2D3D: true**
+ If it doesn’t help, report about this game in [bug report](https://github.com/woesss/JL-Mod/issues/new?assignees=&labels=bug&template=issue-template.md&title=).
 [Download APK](https://github.com/woesss/J2ME-Loader-Mod/releases)